What is Universal Service Data for Conversational AI?

 Furthermore, IT organizations are perceived by the workplace as functionally and emotionally detached, disengaging to their concerns, not appealing to their interest, and incapable of promptly resolving their needs.
 The reality, however, is that IT processes are in dire need of new technologies to drive up their efficiency and productivity.

 Conversational AI, powered by Universal Service Data, is revolutionizing the way IT processes and functions are imagined and carried out today, bringing disruptive innovations with AI Service Desks.
 By blending together Artificial Intelligence (AI), Machine Learning (ML), Natural Language Processing (NLP), Robotic Process Automation (RPA), Sentiment, Personalization, and AI-powered Conversational Virtual Assistants in a turnkey SaaS ready solution, AI Service Desks can effectively streamline processes, increase productivity, reduce cost, and improve employee’s engagement.
 Conversational AI agents have indeed repeatedly proved to be highly accurate and effective in taking the burden off enterprises by automatically handling tasks, processes, and workflows that are highly routine and repetitive in nature.
-For tasks that are largely driven by structured data, rules, schedules, or events, Conversational AI agents can take the wheel and complete the job start to finish.
+For tasks that are largely driven by structured data, rules, schedules, or events, Conversational AI agents can take the wheel and complete the job from start to finish.
 Any task or process that does not require cognitive thinking or analytical skills can be now fully automated.

 The Universal Service Data sits at the core of Conversational AI solutions to discover, ingest, and parse enterprise data from a plethora of different data sources and fuse them together into a universal data schema-less structure that allows Conversational AI NLP/NLU models to learn from.
-In doing so, the Universal Service Data is called to address three key important tasks to propel the continuous and autonomous learning of Conversational AI solutions: data findability, information extractability, and content dynamicity.
+In doing so, the Universal Service Data is called to address three key tasks to propel the continuous and autonomous learning of Conversational AI solutions: data findability, information extractability, and content dynamicity.

 Second on the list is Information Extractability.
 Content is trapped into a large variety of different collections, such as web content, email threads, RDMs entries, presentations, business spreadsheets, etc. Most of these collections are rarely in plain text.
 Instead, they come in a variety of formats, such as HTML, XML, Adobe PDF, Microsoft Word and PowerPoint, and so on, and those formats have huge differences in their structure.
 Plain text documents may be trivially indexable and searchable by almost all the search engines available in the market, but to convert the many document formats to a universal data format for Conversational AI to use, it requires a heavy investment in data parsing technologies.
 The Universal Service Data automates the information extraction process by handling simple to very complex data parsing tasks like for the ones required for unfriendly PDF documents, for which it requires advanced models for layout analysis, segmentation, character and symbol recognition, and structure recognition.